timjam/passport-fast-jwt/README.md

     { session: false },
     (err: any, user: Express.User, info: any) => {
       if (err) {
-        console.log("Error happened, need to do something to it") next(err)
+        console.error("Error happened, need to do something to it") next(err)
       }
     },